-The Initiative Développement (ID) China program's goal is to improve local living conditions and environment for rural deprived populations, especially ethnic minorities, in Yunnan and Guizhou provinces through the access to clean and sustainable energy (biogas and improved cookstove, ICS).
-Biogas and ICS represents an important potential for sustainable development and preservation of the environment as well as for improvement of indoor air and health.
+The Initiative Développement (ID) China program's goal is to improve local living conditions and environmental protection for rural deprived populations, especially ethnic minorities, in Yunnan and Guizhou provinces through the diffusion of biogas tanks.
+Biogas represents an important potential for sustainable development and preservation of the environment as well as for improvement of indoor air and health.
 ID’s biogas projects have been implemented in Guizhou province since 2005 and in Yunnan province since 2009.
-Since the beginning of 2007, more than 3500 households have benefited from our energy access project.
+Since the beginning of 2009, more than 7000 people have benefited from this renewable energy.
 The considerable advantages drawn in terms of health, hygiene, sanitation, development, and environment led us to rapidly expand the project.

 Contact Information